hamishgibbs/pull_facebook_data_for_good/README.md

 *Disclaimer: This download routine will only work for those with access to Facebook Data for Good, and will only function for datasets to which the user has been granted access.
 This tool is not developed by or associated with Facebook, is is simply a utility to automate downloading data from the Facebook Data for Good Geoinsights Platform.*

 ### Installation
-Clone this repository and alter the output file path in the makefile
+Clone this repository and alter the output path in the makefile

 ### Usage